 SiS Go review summary: SiS Go Isotonic Energy Gel is a 60 ml energy gel with 87 calories and 22 g of carbohydrates.
-Its primary sugar source is maltodextrin.
+The SiS gel’s primary sugar source is maltodextrin.
 The brand’s isotonic formula allows the gel to empty from the stomach quickly as no fluid needs to be drawn into your stomach to dilute the gel.
 You can take the gel without a fluid chaser, reducing the risk of stomach bloating from over-drinking.

 Not gonna lie.
 I had to look up “isotonic” (SAT verbal wasn’t my forte).